-- .1 Coordination: - .1 Coordinate with installers of wall mounted items, equipment, and mechanical and electrical work so that installation will not subvert the integrity of the cladding system. - .2 Coordinate interface, transition, lapping, flashings and compatibility of membranes with work of Section 07 27 00.
+- .1 Coordination: - .1 Coordinate with installers of wall mounted items, equipment, and mechanical and electrical work so that installation will not subvert the integrity of the cladding system.

+.2 Coordinate interface, transition, lapping, flashings and compatibility of membranes with work of Section 07 27 00 - Air Barrier Systems.

-- .1 Submit required submittals in accordance with Section 01 33 00. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this section. - .3 Shop drawings: - .1 Submit engineered shop drawings. - .2 Indicate panel layout, elevations, dimensions, attachment and anchoring materials and methods, trim and closure pieces, detail and location of joints, sealants and gaskets; include joints necessary to accommodate thermal movement, flashing, accessories and related work of this section. - .3 Indicate methods to achieve watertight assembly, including sealants, penetration seals, drainage path of moisture from within assembly to exterior of envelope. - .4 Indicate materials, finishes, and colours. - .4 Samples: - .1 Submit 2 610 x 610 mm (24" x 24") size samples of panel material, of each colour specified. - .5 Certificates: - .1 Submit certification from composite aluminum cladding system manufacturer that the manufacturing process and field installation procedure have been both carried out under an independent quality assurance program designed to confirm that the product and its application are consistent with the system as tested and listed in accordance with CAN/ULC S134-92.
+- .1 Submit required submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this Section. - .3 Shop Drawings: - .1 Submit engineered Shop Drawings. - .2 Indicate panel layout, elevations, dimensions, attachment and anchoring materials and methods, trim and closure pieces, detail and location of joints, sealants and gaskets; include joints necessary to accommodate thermal movement, flashing, accessories and related work of this Section. - .3 Indicate methods to achieve watertight assembly, including sealants, penetration seals, drainage path of moisture from within assembly to exterior of envelope. - .4 Indicate materials, finishes, and colours. - .4 Samples: - .1 Submit 2 610 x 610 mm (24" x 24") size samples of panel material, of each colour specified. - .5 Certificates: - .1 Submit certification from composite aluminum cladding system manufacturer that the manufacturing process and field installation procedure have been both carried out under an independent quality assurance program designed to confirm that the Product and its application are consistent with the system as tested and listed in accordance with CAN/ULC S134-92.

-- .1 Qualifications: - .1 Installers / applicators / erectors: Execute the work of this section only by a Subcontractor who has adequate plant, roll forming machinery, equipment, and skilled workers to perform it expeditiously, and is known to have been responsible for satisfactory installations similar to that specified during a period of at least the immediate past 5 years. - .2 Execute work in accordance with manufacturing process and field installation procedures under an independent quality assurance program design to confirm that the product and its application are consistent with the system as tested and listed in accordance with CAN/ULC S134-92. - .3 Mock-up: - .1 Construct panels 10 m2 (100 ft2) of typical wall cladding installation for acceptance as specified in Section 01 33 00.
-Locate on Site as part of final installation. - .2 Do not proceed until mock-up has been accepted by Contractor, Consultant and cladding inspection company.
+- .1 Qualifications: - .1 Installers / applicators / erectors: Execute the work of this Section only by a Subcontractor who has adequate plant, roll forming machinery, equipment, and skilled workers to perform it expeditiously, and is known to have been responsible for satisfactory installations similar to that specified during a period of at least the immediate past five years. - .2 Execute work in accordance with manufacturing process and field installation procedures under an independent quality assurance program design to confirm that the Product and its application are consistent with the system as tested and listed in accordance with CAN/ULC S134-92. - .3 Mock-up: - .1 Construct panels 10 m2 (100 ft2) of typical wall cladding installation for acceptance as specified in Section 01 33 00 Submittal Procedures.
+Locate on Site as part of final installation. - .2 Do not proceed until mock-up has been accepted by the Owner, the Consultant and cladding inspection company.

-- .1 Store materials at temperatures recommended by manufacturer. - .2 Store roll materials on end. - .3 Package materials and identify on attached labels the manufacturer, contents and material specification number. - .4 Store flammable solvent-base liquids away from excessive heat and open flame.
+- .1 Store materials at temperatures recommended by the manufacturer. - .2 Store roll materials on end. - .3 Package materials and identify on attached labels the manufacturer, contents and material specification number. - .4 Store flammable solvent-base liquids away from excessive heat and open flame.
 Primer contains solvent.
 Do not use near open flame.

-.1 Comply with manufacturer's instructions.
+.1 Comply with the manufacturer's instructions.

-- .1 Warrant work of this section in accordance with Section 01 78 36 for a period of 2 years. - .2 Provide special product warranty; aluminum finishes: Standard form in which manufacturer agrees to repair finishes or replace aluminum that shows evidence of deterioration of factory-applied finishes within specified warranty period. - .1 Failures to paint finish include, but are not limited to, the following: - .1 Color fading more than 5 Hunter units when tested according to ASTM D2244-15. - .2 Chalking in excess of a No. 8 rating when tested according to ASTM D 4214. - .3 Cracking, checking, peeling, or failure of paint to adhere to bare metal. - .2 Warranty period: 20 years. .3 The warranty is a total system warranty.
+- .1 Warrant work of this Section in accordance with Article A-15 Warranty Period of the Agreement between Owner and Contractor. - .2 Provide special Product warranty; aluminum finishes: Standard form in which manufacturer agrees to repair finishes or replace aluminum that shows evidence of deterioration of factory-applied finishes within specified warranty period. - .1 Failures to paint finish include, but are not limited to, the following: - .1 Color fading more than 5 Hunter units when tested according to ASTM D2244-15. - .2 Chalking in excess of a No. 8 rating when tested according to ASTM D 4214. - .3 Cracking, checking, peeling, or failure of paint to adhere to bare metal. - .2 Warranty period: 20 years from the date of Substantial Performance. - .3 The warranty is a total system warranty.
 The cladding system shall meet both the specified system and the building envelope performance requirements during the warranty period.